tomerOko/taskForAdarAB/readme.md

 3. run: sudo docker-compose up -d

 ## for testing the component as a user:
+1. react app will be runing at localhot:4200
+2. node server runing on localhost:3000
+3. mySql deamon ruming on localhost:3306

 ## for development
 1. open vscode (from linux or WSL)